Medicare

 Medicare Open Enrollment takes place every fall season and is an opportunity for you to switch insurance coverage to a plan that best suits your health needs or select a Medicare plan for the first time, if you’re about to turn 65.

-is now available below! (see Medicare coverage at SPCD)
+is available below (see Medicare coverage at SPCD).

 Be aware that Medicare part D coverage at our pharmacy (and other independent pharmacies across the US) is expected to be extremely limited given current contract negotiations with the Pharmacy Benefit Managers (PBMs) that operate on behalf of private Part D plan sponsors.
 In short, the contracts PBMs offer to pharmacies like us these days are almost all financially detrimental for us to accept, offering us below-cost reimbursement on a significant portion of the prescriptions we fill.
 They claim that this helps them “keep costs low” for patients like you and “reign in drug pricing,” but, in actuality, it has led to higher costs for patients, pharmacies, AND payers (including the federal and state governments, in the case of Medicaid and Medicare plans).